 Christian Productivity starts with abiding before achieving

-Before we open the laptop or step into the workshop, we can first open our hearts.
+Open your heart before you open your laptop or step into the workshop.
 Even a two-minute pause can change the feel of a whole day: breathing slowly, resting our hands open on our knees, and praying, “Lord, I belong to You.
 Lead my next right step.”
-This simple habit turns us from self-powered effort toward Spirit-led presence and echoes the gentle practice of walking in the Spirit each day.
+This habit shifts us from self-powered effort toward Spirit-led presence, just like walking in the Spirit each day

 Think of your attention like a garden.
 Weeds grow without asking; fruit requires tending.
 Boundaries, rest, and focus are the trellis that help love grow.
 Choosing what to leave undone can be as holy as what we complete.
 When our aim is to love God and neighbor, productivity becomes less about volume and more about faithfulness.